Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/03 Chapter-1 Into The Mists.md

 ## Fortunes of Ravenloft

-The events of this adventure are part of dark twists of fate that a fortuneteller can discern with the cards of a tarokka deck.
+The events of this adventure are part of dark twists of fate that a fortuneteller can discern with the cards of a [[5.
+Mechanics/Decks/Tarokka Deck (COS).md\|tarokka deck]].
 Before you run this adventure, you must draw cards from a deck to determine the following elements of the adventure:

 - Strahd's location inside Castle Ravenloft
 - The placement of three important treasures that can be used against Strahd—the [[5.
 Mechanics/Items/Tome Of Strahd (COS).md\|Tome of Strahd]], the [[5.
 Mechanics/Items/Holy Symbol Of Ravenkind (COS).md\|Holy Symbol of Ravenkind]], and the [[5.
 Mechanics/Items/Sunsword (COS).md\|Sunsword]]